Transmissible spongiform encephalopathies (TSEs)

 Transmissible spongiform encephalopathies (TSEs) are a group of neurodegenerative diseases that affect humans and animals.
 They are always fatal.

-TSEs are caused by a transmissible agent called a prion, which is an abnormal form of a protein.
+TSEs are caused by transmissible agents called prion which are abnormal forms of proteins.

 TSEs include: